Spack050805/ZombieCountyProject/README.md

 You drive an armed car through five waves of zombies.
 You pick a special weapon after the first wave, stack power-ups as the run goes on, and try to survive the final boss.

+### 🎮 Play the game

+**[Download the latest Windows build](https://github.com/Spack050805/ZombieCountyProject/releases/latest)**.
+Extract the zip and run `ZombieCounty.exe`.
+No Unreal installation needed.

+The packaged build includes the full map and visual effects.
+The source code in this repo doesn't (see below).

 ---

 ## About this project